ay-ref/software/README.md

 - production
   - final result to end user app environment

+> always try to have a `tools` or `utils` folder to store your related
+> automated works for global context!

 ## DDD (TDD)

 - **IF YOU DONT HAVE TEST, DONT WRITE CODE!**